 Your generosity makes it possible for students, regardless of their financial situation, to seize the opportunity to attend school.
 It also helps us to improve the health condition and intellectual development of thousands of impoverished communities, who would otherwise die from preventable or treatable diseases, or study in environments not conducive to learning.

 - Health Care – To contribute to the improvement of existing health care infrastructures in Africa, by providing medical resources including beds, wheelchair, medicine, and modern communication technologies, including computers and photovoltaic solar power systems.

-- Education – To contribute to the improvement of existing schools libraries in Africa by providing the students and faculties with access to books, current periodicals and modern technologies, including computers to promote literacy and critical thinking.
+- Education – To contribute to the improvement of existing school libraries in Africa by providing the students and faculties with access to books, current periodicals, and modern technologies, including computers to promote literacy and critical thinking.

 - Scholarship – As a part of our educational program in Africa, a scholarship fund has been established for underprivileged students.

 - Professional Development – To provide health and educational practitioners in Africa with on-going access to developmental workshop and seminars with their foreign counterparts, via video conferencing and web-based seminars.
 Provide educational materials for children and their families and organizing education sessions and children’s camps to support better nutrition, hygiene, and diabetes self-management.

-We are focusing our program’s effort to various countries across Africa.
+We are focusing our program’s effort on various countries across Africa.

 Join and donate to our quarterly campaign

-Video: Site visit to a rural clinic on the outskirt of Lagos, Nigeria by African Health & Education Fund Executive Director and Founder; Michael Onas
+Video: A site visit to a rural clinic on the outskirt of Lagos, Nigeria by African Health & Education Fund Executive Director and Founder; Michael Onas